kubedb/docs/docs/guides/elasticsearch/monitoring/alerting.md

 ### A note on chart defaults

-The chart's default `database` group rules assume a specific minimum topology: `elasticsearchHealthyNodes` and `elasticsearchHealthyDataNodes` both default to `val: 3` — i.e. "fire if fewer than 3 nodes / fewer than 3 data nodes are healthy." **These defaults do not match every topology, including this tutorial's own `es-alert` (2 master + 2 data + 2 ingest = 6 nodes total, 2 data nodes)** — confirmed live: installing with the chart's plain defaults left `ElasticsearchHealthyDataNodes` firing permanently (`2 < 3` is always true for this topology), even though the cluster was fully healthy.
-Always override both `val`s to match your actual node counts at install time — don't assume the defaults fit just because you're running a multi-node cluster instead of a single node.
+The chart's default `database` group rules assume a specific minimum topology: `elasticsearchHealthyNodes` and `elasticsearchHealthyDataNodes` both default to `val: 3` — i.e. "fire if fewer than 3 nodes / fewer than 3 data nodes are healthy."
+Always override both `val`s at install time to match your actual node counts, as this tutorial does for its own `es-alert` topology (2 master + 2 data + 2 ingest = 6 nodes total, 2 data nodes).

 One rule pair needs overriding regardless of topology:

-- `diskUsageHigh` / `diskAlmostFull` compute PVC usage as `kubelet_volume_stats_used_bytes / (kubelet_volume_stats_used_bytes + kube_pod_spec_volumes_persistentvolumeclaims_info)`.
-The `..._info` series is a constant label metric (always `1`), not a byte count, so this expression evaluates to ~100% regardless of actual usage — a chart-level expression defect, confirmed live (real PVC usage was 69.6% while both alerts read ~100% and fired).
-We disable both and rely instead on `elasticsearchDiskOutOfSpace` / `elasticsearchDiskSpaceLow`, which are computed from the exporter's own accurate `elasticsearch_filesystem_data_available_bytes` / `elasticsearch_filesystem_data_size_bytes` metrics.
+- `diskUsageHigh` / `diskAlmostFull` are disabled in this tutorial.
+Disk-space monitoring is instead handled by `elasticsearchDiskOutOfSpace` / `elasticsearchDiskSpaceLow`, which are computed from the exporter's own `elasticsearch_filesystem_data_available_bytes` / `elasticsearch_filesystem_data_size_bytes` metrics.

 ### Install